VerifyTests/Verify.MicrosoftLogging/readme.md

 Call `LoggerRecording.Start();` to get an instance of the `LoggerProvider`. `LoggerProvider` implements both `ILogger` and `ILoggerProvider`.

-The pass in the `LoggerProvider` instance to a class/method that write log entries:
+Then pass in the `LoggerProvider` instance to a class/method that write log entries:

 <!-- snippet: LoggerRecording -->
 <a id='snippet-LoggerRecording'></a>